Despite making a couple of recent posts, including Part 1 to this, Facebook gallantly pesters on, and like a proper bastard too!

 Personally, it’s presented the occasional guffaw and more than a couple of hearty hoots, but it is a refined humour; deep in philosophic wit and intelligence while lavished with a brusque exterior for an extra layer of droll, so it surprises me not in the least many would see this and not laugh in the slightest.

-The motives of the page creator could be as asinine as getting a kick out of winding-up as many people as possible while sitting in a dark bedroom, to trying to lure people to an endgame malware delivery from an evil hacker lair.
+The motives of the page creator could be asinine as getting a kick out of winding people up while sitting in a dark bedroom, to luring them to an endgame malware delivery from an evil hacker lair.

 It doesn’t matter.
 The way to draw people in (so combating the problem of obscurity) remains the same.

 When reaction’s the name of the game, any worth a story might contain risks getting thrown under the bus for a hook of a headline pungent enough to ignite the attention span of the dickhead scroll-by commenters.

 First rule of sales: best time to close a deal is as soon as you can get a signature on the dotted line (or as the case is here, a comment in a box).